Political positions of John Delaney: Gun control

 Delaney supports restrictions on gun purchases.

 In December 2017, Delaney voted in opposition to concealed carry reciprocity.

-In 2017 Delaney proclaimed to have never taken contributions from the National Rifle Association.
+In 2017 Delaney proclaimed to have never taken contributions from the National Rifle Association of America.
 The NRA has rated Delaney's voting record at 7 out of 100.

 Delaney considers the top-three gun control priorities to be passing legislation for universal background checks, limiting the availability of “certain high-powered, military-style assault weapons” and passing a national red flag law.

 Delaney supports closing "loopholes" which allows private individuals to sell firearms (such as through the internet, at gun shows, and to friends and family) without first running background checks to verify that buyers are not legally prohibited from purchasing firearms.

 Delaney also believes that an American mental health crisis is a contributing factor in the nation's gun epidemic, and therefore mental health needs to be part of the gun conversation.

 In his presidential campaign, Delaney released a gun safety plan.
-Delaney's plan called for universal background checks, Universal Background Checks, a ban on assault weapons, a ban on bump stocks, enacting an "National Extreme Risk Protection Order Law", and providing federal funding for gun violence research.
+Delaney's plan called for universal background checks, Universal Background Checks, a ban on assault weapons, a ban on bump stocks, enacting a "National Extreme Risk Protection Order Law", and providing federal funding for gun violence research.
 Delaney's plan also calls for closing the so-called "boyfriend loophole" by updating the Violence Against Women Act to extend the ban on convicted domestic abusers buying firearms to also cover non-spousal partners.